Peace and Conflict Studies

 Seth Kahn; Professor of English

-Peter Loedel; Professor, Interim Director/ Vice President of International Programs & Chairperson of the Department of Political Science
+Peter Loedel; Professor, Interim Director/ Vice President of International Programs & Professor of Political Science

 Rebecca Subar; Instructor, Peace and Conflict Studies